-We recently headed over to Belgium, strictly for research purposes of course, as part of our Field to Firkin project.
+We headed over to Belgium, strictly for research purposes of course, as part of our Moray Leader funded Field to Firkin project.
 No trip to this hallowed beer land would be complete without a full tasting.
 Here is a review of some of Nigel’s highlights.
-Once you have finished reading and have your thirst well and truly whetted then why not complete our short survey to help decide what beer we brew next!

 We experienced this beer at an orgainsed beer tasting event put on for us at the Brasserie de Marsinne, home of Beer Leopold 7.
 Nigel loves the sour, fruity, tangy flavour, which he describes as almost mouth puckering.
 A good summer drink.